RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 6.md

 "Oh really?
 Well, then from one Brunhilde to another also remember to learn my surname.
 Last time I came to the hospital it was all they called me by, I think the nurse didn't have the confidence to guess how to pronounce my first name."

 "What's your surname?"
 Trouble asked, while opening Brun's wallet and finding out herself.
+"Brown?!"
+She looked up at Brun's face for guidance.
+She had a wry smile, but it didn't reach her eyes.
+Doubtless people had made snide comments about her name and skin colour being a fitting match.

+"A bit on the nose, eh?"
+Trouble's heart ached for her knight and the sadness in their voice.
+"It'll be a nice change of pace when I get married one day and can take someone else's."

+"We could change it sooner."
+Trouble spoke before the thought occured to her.
+"Debug doesn't sound like a name someone's parents would pick.
+You can be like her and just change it."

+"To Princess?"
+Brun teased, with a smile that player across her whole face.